p2pfl/p2pfl/docs/source/quickstart.md

 # 🚀 Quickstart

-**P2P Federated Learning (p2pfl)** is a library focused on the easy creation of federated learning systems.
+**P2PFL** is a library focused on the easy creation of federated learning systems.
 It offers flexibility in terms of **communication protocols**, **aggregation algorithms**, and **machine learning frameworks**, allowing you to tailor your federated learning setup to your specific needs.

 We strongly recommend using [**p2pfl web services**](https://p2pfl.com) for simplified orchestration and management of your federated learning experiments.
 This web-based dashboard provides an intuitive interface for controlling nodes, monitoring progress, and visualizing results, making everything more visual and user-friendly.